-The survey results indicate the younger a woman is, the less likely she is to to get basic screenings.
-Moms in their 30s are 10% less likely to access screenings than older women, and are 10% more likely to say they put their kids' care before their own.
+The survey results indicate the younger a woman is, the less likely she is to get basic screenings.
+Moms in their 30s are 10% less likely to access screenings than older women and are 10% more likely to say they put their kids' care before their own.

 Beth Battaglino, the CEO of Healthy Women, was unsurprised by the results, as she knows just how long the to-do lists of most mamas are, but she hopes seeing these numbers spurs us into action.

 Screenings save lives